Short version: Ended up in the water fully clothed three times. Still had a blast.

 My last run was preceded by a weak link break (at the end of Michael's last run, i think, although he got pretty high).

 That was the best run.
 I finally did a helicopter spin, but it looked a bit messy.
 Dave didn't concur he was totally excited (again), agreed i did need to work on some things to make it look nicer, it was a bit wobbly, but he said it was unmistakenly a helicopter spin and a decent one at that.
 I then hit some lift and thermalled for a bit. and then threw a nice radical spiral. had to pop my ears in the middle of it.
 Saw the wing at least 90 degrees on the horizon.
 SWEET!!! what an addictive thing to do! my exits are very nice and controlled.
 The timing for my wingovers was getting better (still a far cry from acceptable) Did lots of thermalling, cloud street set up straight over our lake, nice fat easy thermals, but the drift was significant and not in the direction of the Fort Lauderdale airport, so i had to leave lift.
-Still... they had to wait with the next boat launch, because i was thermalling in the way. :-P i figured they had the rest of the day to launch, so I just hogged it.
-I did get out of the way eventually and they launched.
-I practised more wingovers and finally had to land.
+Still... they had to wait with the next boat launch, because i was thermalling in the way.

 I really could have used the third day or at least another half day (okay, so I'm greedy).
 Maybe I would have gotten a solid helicopter spin down and my wingover timing, too.